-Accounting Voucher: These vouchers are prepared on the basis of supporting vouchers by the accountant of the company and which are countersigned by an authorised signatory.
+Accounting Voucher: These vouchers are prepared on the basis of supporting vouchers by the accountant of the company and which are countersigned by an authorized signatory.
 As soon as it is signed the same is recorded in the books of accounts.
 A document that serves as evidence of a business transaction is called a Voucher.
 Sometimes, mistakenly taken as just a bill receipt, a voucher can actually have any form.

 Various Types of Vouchers In Accounting

-A voucher is a accounting document used by a company’s accounts payable department to gather and file all of the supporting documents needed to approve the payment of a liability.
+A voucher is an accounting document used by a company’s accounts payable department to gather and file all of the supporting documents needed to approve the payment of a liability.
 The voucher is an internal accounting control, which ensures that every payment is properly authorized.

 What is a Voucher?